prasang7/Pitch/README.md

 # Pitch Android App
 This repository contains the source code of Pitch Android App.
+It's a mobile application built for event managers, and it helps them in developing mobile app for their event.
+The pitch Android app acts as a parent app that can produce child apps without any coding.
+These child apps act as the dedicated app for their (manager's) events.

 ## Development Setup
 1. Go to the project repo and click the `Fork` button